joemoose/psiops/docs/playing.md

 !!! note

-	If the result is a *partial success*, you’ll still incur its associated *complication* in addition to the improved outcome.
+	If the result is a *partial success*, you’ll still incur its associated *complication* in addition to the exploit.
+See [Complications](#*complications-of-partial-success).

 #### Surge

 Spend **4 momentum** to take an extra *action* on your turn in a combat round.
 For details on combat rounds and actions, see [Rounds](combat.md#rounds).
-You can spend 4 momentum again to take another action, provided you have enough momentum.
+You can spend 4 momentum again to take another action, as many times as you like, as long as you have enough momentum.

 !!! note